tigonguyen/bitbybit-infra/PROJECT_GUIDE.md

 4. Look at existing components for patterns
 5. Ask user for clarification on preferences

-This guide should provide enough context for any AI assistant to effectively contribute to the BitByBit project across all repositories.
+This guide should provide enough context for any AI assistant to effectively contribute to the DailyDelta project across all repositories.